terbe2022/RIMS-Archival-Project-/docs/onboarding-and-setup.md

 ## Your hardware, and what it means

 Thanks for the detailed specs — that's exactly what I needed.
-Working from what you sent:

 | Component | | What it means for us |
 |---|---|---|